 Semana Santa dates are flexible.
 In other words, they vary from year to year and can take place from later March to late April.

-As in many other cities in Spain, Holy Week celebrations in Seville are really impressive.
-It is definitely my favorite holiday for many reasons.
+In Seville, Semana Santa celebrations are really impressive.
+It’s definitely my favorite holiday for many reasons.
 The city transforms itself into a place of repentance, grief and symbolic darkness, despite the aesthetic couldn’t be more colorful.

-Explore the Holy Week, Seville (Spain)!
-The Semana Santa is observed from Palm Sunday to Easter Sunday.
-For 7 days, crowds of people join the brotherhoods (hermandades and cofradias) with austerity, fervor and enthusiasm.
+Easter in Seville is observed from Palm Sunday to Easter Sunday.
+For 7 days, crowds of people join the brotherhoods (hermandades and cofradías) with austerity, fervor and enthusiasm.

 Semana Santa in Seville is probably the most famous Holy Week celebration in the world.